 Carmel has since gone on to study choral music education with the Choral Music Institute under renowned choral conductors, Dr. Doreen Rao and Mandy Miller.
 In 2016, Carmel undertook a choral internship with Greg Beardsell, artistic director of the Irish Youth Choir, in association with Singfest and Music Generation Offaly Westmeath.

-Carmel has performed in venues including The National Concert Hall, The Gaiety Theatre, Bord Gáis Theatre, Áras an Uachtarán, and the European Parliament, and has performed alongside artists such as Colm Wilkinson, Glen Hansard, Celine Byrne, Christy Moore and the Savannah Philharmonic.
+Carmel has performed in venues including The 3 Arena, The National Concert Hall, The Gaiety Theatre, The Olympia Theatre, Bord Gáis Theatre, Áras an Uachtarán, and the European Parliament, and has performed alongside critically acclaimed artists including Tigran Hamasyan & Arve Henrikson, The Script, Colm Wilkinson, Glen Hansard, Celine Byrne, Imelda May, John Sheehan, Christy Moore and the Savannah Philharmonic.